gluestack/gluestack-ui/README.md

-gluestack v3 is here!
+gluestack v5 is here!
-Our biggest release yet is live today — with a new Source-to-Destination architecture for contributors, Next.js 15 + RSC support, Expo SDK 53, TypeScript-first tooling, performance upgrades, and more.
+Our biggest release yet is live today — with support for NativeWind v5 (Tailwind v4), optimized CLI performance, Expo Router first, and state-of-the-art native components.
-# gluestack-ui: React & React Native Components & Patterns
+# gluestack-ui: React Native & Expo Components & Patterns

 gluestack-ui is a library of copy-pasteable components & patterns crafted with Tailwind CSS (NativeWind).